 - Relax in the library with a book

 - Talk to us if we are in.
 We love to hear where you are from and how you came to be at Kinstone!

 NOTICE: Kinstone is a privately owned megalith park.
 In order to maintain the property we charge an admission fee.
 Place your cash admission payment in the bright blue Payment Boxes that are attached to the Information Kiosk Message Boards near our parking areas.
+You can also pay by credit card, just click on Online Admission Payment to make your payment.
 Thank you.

 Directions / Getting to Kinstone